dannygallardo/ai-case-study/README.md

 **When was the company incorporated?***

-Scale was founded in 2016 and is headquartered in San Francisco, California
+Scale was founded on June 1, 2016 and is headquartered in San Francisco, California

 **Who are the founders of the company?**